The speediest city commute and the most stylish entrance? Yes, please!

 For a low-end model that goes shorter distances between charges, at slower

 speeds you can expect to pay between $250 and $450.
 It really depends on your needs.
 If you require more reliability, better durability, longer distances and a smoother ride, you can realistically expect to invest closer to $1,000 in one of the fastest adult electric scooters on the market.
+For example of something in-between, the Segway Ninebot ES2 2 Wheel Electric Scooter can travel up to 15 miles on a single charge with a max speed of 15mph and is priced at almost $600.
 But buying something faster and higher quality like the WideWheel model really is a sound investment that will make your commute easier and more enjoyable.

 How powerful is it?